maycon-ricardo-oliveira/stand-app-comedy/documentation/AttractionFlow.md

 'draft', 'published', 'validating', 'in_progress', 'finish'

 - [ ] Can't be possible create a session in a finish Attraction
-- [ ] Can't be possible update a status to published, validating, active in a draft attraction
+- [ ] Can't be possible update a status to published, validating, in_progress in a draft attraction
 - [x] Can be possible update session status to validating but attraction status need to be published
-- [ ] Can be possible change a session status to active and finished but need check before status
+- [ ] Can be possible change a session status to in_progress and finished but need check before status
 - [ ] Can update tickets_validated only session status are validating
 - [ ] Can update tickets_sold only session status are published
 - [ ] on change status draft to published update all sessions to